 Foods in the USA are a culmination of different influences that span the cuisines of the world.
-It is this myriad of connections that makes American food a gastronomical delight.
+These diverse influences are what makes American food truly amazing!

 If you aren’t quite sure what the dishes in the United States have in store for you or you are just looking for more flavors to taste outside of your usual meals, then get your taste buds (and bucket list) ready!
 From grilled cheese to Chicago-style pizza to something as exotic as fried alligator, here is a list of different foods to try and taste in the USA.